KSB2003/LabReport1/index.md

 Step 2: Once you have done this you should be able to see your unique user code.
 It would be "cs15l22" followed by three letters that are unique to your account.

 Step 3: Open up a terminal and type the following command in order to establish remote control.
 Also note that the hostname would follow the user and it would be '@ieng6.ucsd.edu'.
+Refer to the command below.

 `$ ssh user@hostname`.

+Step 4: After this you will be prompted to enter teh password.
+The password will not actually show.
+This is expected and you should not worry as the password is hidden for security reasons.
+If you have correctly entered the password you should be able to enter.

+**Part 3: Trying some commands**
+After you have connected there are a variety of commands that you could try on the remote server.

+`cd` - is a command that can help you navigate between the directories in the remote server.

+`ls` - it is a command that lists all of the files in the current working directory in the remote server.

+You can create files with the following command:
+`cat /home/linux/ieng6/cs15lsp22/public/hello.txt`

+If you wish to logout of the remote server in your terminal you must run the following commands:
+ - Ctrl-D
+ - `exit`